-&lt;sup>140 .
-Nye, Soft power: The Means to Success in World Politics.
-(New York: Public Affairs, 2004), 107 policies are seen as legitimate in the eyes of others, our soft power is enhanced".
-In this regard, Qatar has earned tremendous amount of goodwill in the Middle East for its role in defeating the Ghadhafi regime and humanitarian and military support for the Syrian rebels against the Assad regime.
+As Nye points out, one of the resources of soft power is foreign policy if it is viewed as having moral authority.
+He adds that "When our policies are seen as legitimate in the eyes of others, our soft power is enhanced".42 In this regard, Qatar has earned tremendous amount of goodwill in the Middle East for its role in defeating the Ghadhafi regime and humanitarian and military support for the Syrian rebels against the Assad regime.
 However, such unbridled use of hard power could backfire and could damage Qatar's reputation in the long run as there have been credible reports of atrocities committed by some of the Qatari backed rebels in Syria.
 There are also serious fears that Qatar may be supporting the most radical elements of the rebels with illiberal motives with ties with Al Qaeda.
-This fear was conveyed by U.S President Barack Obama to the Emir of Qatar during an April 23, 2013 meeting in which the former is "said to have spoken in blunt terms about Qatar's support for jihadists and to have warned that Qatari backing of Al-Qaeda-like groups would pose a direct challenge to the national-security interests of the U.S. The emir was said to have agreed with the president wholeheartedly on the matter."
+This fear was conveyed by U.S President Barack Obama to the Emir of Qatar during an April 23, 2013 meeting in which the former is "said to have spoken in blunt terms about Qatar's support for jihadists and to have warned that Qatari backing of Al-Qaeda-like groups would pose a direct challenge to the national-security interests of the U.S. The emir was said to have agreed with the president wholeheartedly on the matter."43